-Margaret Hooper, public policy coordinator, Florida Developmental Disabilities Council Nancy Bontot, Agency for Persons with Disabilities Jordan Knab, principal investigator, Postseconday Consortium at USF David Davis, Multi-Tiered System of Support (MTSS) Project Kaitlin McMurry, The Florida Channel Jossie Marroso, The Florida Channel Carol Bailey, Gifted Education, FDOE Wendy Stevens, Just Read Florida, FDOE
+Margaret Hooper, Florida Developmental Disabilities Council, Public Policy Coordinator Nancy Bontot, Agency for Persons with Disabilities

+Jordan Knab, Principal Investigator for the Postseconday Consortium at USF

+David Davis, Multi-Tiered System of Support (MTSS) Project

+Kaitlin McMurry, The Florida Channel

+Jossie Marroso, The Florida Channel

+Carol Bailey, Gifted Education, FDOE

+Wendy Stevens, Just Read Florida, FDOE

-Welcome and Introductions, Overview of Agenda and Meeting Materials Roles and Responsibilities/Way of Work
+Welcome and Introductions, Overview of Agenda and Meeting Materials Roles and Responsibilities/Way of Work and notebook contents.
+She instructed participants if they had an issue to bring before the committee to fill out a green form and return it to the chair prior to the business meeting.